- Community Economic Development

 What was your role (what type of work did you do)?
 What were some of your responsibilities?

-I worked for Indigenous and Northern Affairs Canada, which is a branch of the Federal Government.
-I specifically worked in Treaties and Aboriginal Government, or TAG, for short, which, as the name suggests, is the directorate which focusses its efforts on treaty negotiations.
+I worked for Indigenous and Northern Affairs Canada, which is a branch of the Federal Government, in Treaties and Aboriginal Government, or TAG, for short, which, as the name suggests, is the directorate which focuses its efforts on treaty negotiations.